 Even though security concerns are heightened with controlled substances, facilitating electronic prescribing of these drugs is an important step for healthcare.
 Adding controlled substances to the e-prescribing capability will help the industry more fully realize the benefits of automation.
 EPCS accounts for about 11% of all medication orders, a significant portion of the total.
 By enabling organizations to electronically prescribe these substances, the healthcare industry will be able to truly move toward a paperless environment.

 Drummond Group's EPCS certification and assessment program is just one of our healthcare programs.
 We also certify electronic health records and controlled substance ordering systems (CSOS) – making us the only third-party organization to act as a certifier for all three of these healthcare initiatives.

-To register for EPCS Certification please click here: EPCS Registration
+To register for EPCS Certification, visit: EPCS Registration

-To read the EPCS FAQ please click here: EPCS Testing and Certification FAQ
+To view the EPCS FAQs, see the EPCS Testing and Certification FAQ

 To request EPCS certification program testing please fill out the form below and a member of our staff will be in contact with you.